When you have Type 2 Diabetes and you eat BLACK BEANS all the time

 How can I incorporate black beans into my diet without getting bored?

 From salads to soups, and even as a meat substitute in burgers, the possibilities are endless!
+Creativity is key when incorporating black beans for diabetics into various meals.

 Are there any other beans beneficial for diabetics?